aws-deadline/deadline-cloud-for-after-effects/README.md

 3. Follow the prompts and select the After Effects submitter.
 The submitter will be installed to these locations by default:
    - **Windows**: `C:\Users\<user>\DeadlineCloudSubmitter\Submitters/AfterEffects\AE<version>`
    - **macOS**: `/Users/<user>/DeadlineCloudSubmitter\Submitters/AfterEffects\AE<version>`
 4. If you provide a custom install path, be sure to save that path for later reference.
 You can also find it later by searching for 'DeadlineCloudSubmitter.jsx' in your file system.
+If you happen to lose it, search "DeadlineCloudSubmitter.jsx" in your Finder and select "This Mac" in the Search bar.

 *NOTE: If you install the After Effects submitter as a user install, the submitter will be a standalone submitter window rather than a dockable panel.*